 "She has what she needs," Jerric pointed out.
 "Don't you think that if she was really planning to buy shoes, she would have them by now?"

-"How do you know these things?"
+“How do you know these things?”
 Darnand demanded.
-"You don't live here."
+“You do not even reside in Anvil.”

 "How do you not know them?
 Don't you ever talk to people?"

 Darnand took sip of beer and winced at the bitter taste.
-He was not sure how he ended up on the waterfront in the middle of the afternoon drinking with the person he liked least in all of Anvil.
-The person he had almost fried only a few hours ago.
+He was not sure how he ended up on the waterfront in the middle of the afternoon drinking with the person he liked least in all of the Mages Guild.
+The person he had almost incinerated only a few hours ago.
 He was beginning to worry about payback for that incident.

-"Are you sure you're not mad about the ..."
+“Are you sure you are not angry about the ...”
 Darnand could not bring himself to say it.

 "No harm done," said Jerric.
 "I'm just glad you didn't set the grass on fire.
 Besides, you would have healed me, right?
 Abiene said you've nearly reached Journeyman in Restoration."

-Darnand choked a little.
-"Abiene talks about me?" he asked.
+Darnand inhaled some spit.
+“Abiene talks about me?” he choked.

 "Yeah," Jerric replied with a twist of his lips.
 "She says, 'Oh that Darnand, how does he get his hair that way, it looks sooooo pretty.'"

-"Easy with the ham fist, I'm no bear," Darnand complained.
+“Easy with the ham fist, I am not a snow bear,” Darnand complained.

-"I'm a Nord, Darnand.
+“I’m a Nord, Darnand.
 Get over it.
-Anyway I'm not even that big.
-You should see my Fa, he has a neck like a minotaur."
+Anyway I’m not even that big.
+You should see my Pa, he has a neck like a minotaur.”

-Darnand looked at Jerric.
-"Did you have a point?" he asked finally.
+Darnand looked at Jerric for a long moment.
+“Did you have a point?”

-Jerric motioned across the room.
-"Look over there."
-He was indicating a slim, dark, Imperial woman.
-"What do you think of her?"
+“Look over there.”
+Jerric gestured at a slim, dark, Imperial woman.
+“What do you think of her?”

 "She has a face like a weasel.
 I think you have a good chance with her."